linux-surface/kernel/Documentation/admin-guide/sysctl/kernel.rst

 * ``write_wakeup_threshold``: when the entropy count drops below this (as a number of bits), processes waiting to write to ``/dev/random`` are woken up.
-This file is writable for compatibility purposes, but writing to it has no effect on any RNG behavior.
+This file is writable for compatibility purposes, but writing to it has no effect on any RNG behavior;

+* ``fork_event``: unreadable, but can be poll()'d on for notifications delivered after the RNG reseeds following a virtual machine fork.

 randomize_va_space
 ==================